jae608/ThroughLineLP/README.md

   - The heights, once calculated are used to create a linear programming solution with them, which are written to mosek_LP.csv and line_tab.csv
   -NOTE: be sure to set "mode=None" on line 206 of NxMLP.py beofre using the genetic algorithm
   - There are 2 adjustable parameters:
-      i) popsize (7)- this defines the population size for one generation ii) time_limit (9)- sets a time limit for how long the genetic algorithm can run.
+      - popsize (7)- this defines the population size for one generation
+      - time_limit (9)- sets a time limit for how long the genetic algorithm can run.
 Note that if the time limit is reached while creating the next generation, it may take a little extra time beofre the algorithm terminates.

 GurobiOpt.py
   -